mhanes03/Simulating-low-energy/README.md

 # Simulating-low-energy

-## Setting up and cloning the repository
+## Setting up, cloning the repository and pushing to it

 1. Will need to run in the terminal :